Exploring Relations among Fairness Notions in Discrete Fair Division: Details on Fairness Notions

 Here $p$ is called the \emph{price vector}.
 A vector $p^* \in \mathbb{R}^m$ is called an \emph{optimal} price vector for agent $i$ if

 \end{definition}

-\Cref{defn:aps} is slightly different from the original definition given in \cite{babaioff2023fair}.
-However, they assume that all items are goods, and for that special case, we prove that their definition is equivalent to \cref{defn:aps}.
+\Cref{defn:aps} is slightly different from the original definition given in \citet{babaioff2023fair}.
+However, they assume that all items are goods, and for that special case, we can prove that their definition is equivalent to \cref{defn:aps}.
+We begin by proving that, \wLoG, we can assume that goods have a non-negative price and chores have a non-positive price.